-Thus, both in aggregate and event study specifications, we fail to identify a significant effect of GASB 77 on municipalities' use of tax incentives.
+Thus, both in aggregate and event study specifications, we fail to identify a significant effect of GASB 77 on municipalities' tax incentive spending.
+We also find no indication that increased transparency motivated policymakers to offer incentives to "better" projects, e.g. those that offered greater economic returns.
 Despite the hopes of transparency advocates and economic development reformers, we find no evidence that this major transparency initiative affected economic development policy making.
 In the following section, we discuss potential explanations for these non-findings and avenues for future research.